benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 share what you know, help others.

-#### Experience
-The knowledge or skill acquired by a period of practical experience of something, especially that gained in a particular profession.
-With experience, programmers can reliably determine whether something is worth incorporating into their work or not.
-Unless and until _new thing X_ is set to dramatically improve ones work, unless it provides performance gains, simplicity, or some other measurable benefit, there is no reason to invest outside of pure interest.
-When the time does come to invest in a new language, framework, library, pattern or methodology however, you will be able to learn enough in a week or two when required.

 oop and fp: It was the exposure to a dual perspective.

 All of these things add incredible bredth and flexibility to your reportoire covering most programming and design situations you're likely to encounter, no matter the language or library, and if not, you'll have the background knowledge to tackle it.